JaimeCababie/4-BIT-touch/README.md

 When a key is pressed it adds to the value of the variaible val.

-to check which combination of keys are being pressed, we need to check the value of val using an if statment.
+To check which combination of keys are being pressed, we need to check the value of val using an if statement.

 For example:
 #In this case key1, key2, key3 and key4 are being pressed.